 Storage Solutions.
-In 2021, we launched our residential battery, the SolarEdge energy bank, which is a 10 kW single phase battery that integrates with our SolarEdge energy hub family of inverters.
-The SolarEdge energy bank battery provides homeowners the ability and the backup to power their homes even when the grid is off.
-The battery also works in tandem with the SolarEdge energy management system to optimize the use of solar energy in places where the feed in tariffs are less favorable (maximum self-consumption).
-The SolarEdge energy bank battery connects with the SolarEdge inverter through DC-coupling, which minimizes the number of DC to AC conversions which are typical in competing technologies, saving energy and enabling higher efficiency.
+In 2021, we launched our residential battery, the SolarEdge Home Battery a 10 kW single phase battery and, in 2022, we launched the 5 kW, three phase Home Battery.
+Both batteries integrate with our SolarEdge Home Hub family of inverters.
+The SolarEdge Home Battery gives homeowners the ability to power their homes even when the grid is off.
+The battery also works in tandem with the SolarEdge energy management system to optimize the use of solar energy in places where the feed-in tariffs are less favorable, maximizing self-consumption.
+The SolarEdge Home Battery connects with the SolarEdge inverter through DC-coupling, which minimizes the number of DC to AC conversions which are typical in competing technologies, saving energy and enabling higher efficiency.
 The solution is based on a single inverter for both solar PV and storage.
 To optimize self-consumption, the battery is charged and discharged to meet consumption needs and reduce the amount of power acquired from the grid.
-With the SolarEdge backup solution, unused solar PV power is stored in a battery and used during a power outage, when a combination of solar PV power and battery is used to power important sources such as the refrigerator, communication devices, lighting, and AC outlets.
+Also, with the SolarEdge backup solution, unused solar PV power is stored in a battery and used during a power outage, powering essential sources such as refrigerators and freezers, communication devices, lighting, and AC outlets.
 Our proprietary monitoring platform provides visibility into the battery's status, solar PV production, and self-consumption, while offering easy maintenance with remote access to inverter and battery software.
-Multiple batteries can be connected to a single inverter, adding more available power to backup more significant loads such as air-conditioners or refrigerators.
+Multiple batteries can be connected to a single SolarEdge Home Hub inverter, adding more available power to backup additional significant loads, such as air-conditioners, water heaters and EV chargers.
 In addition, SolarEdge inverters can be connected to third party batteries via the SolarEdge StorEdge solution, where batteries can perform both maximum self-consumption and backup functions.